dirigible-io/dirigible-io.github.io/docs-help/docs/development/index.md

     ```

 1. Save the file: ++ctrl+s++ for Windows, ++cmd+s++ for macOS
-1. The output in the `Preview` view changes immediately.
+1. The output in the **Preview** view changes immediately.

+    !!! info "Note"
-    > This is due to the default configuration of `auto-publish` on `save`.
-You can find more about this `dynamic` behavior in the concepts section: [Dynamic Applications](concepts/dynamic-applications)
+        This is due to the default configuration of `auto-publish on save`.
+You can find more about this dynamic behavior in [Dynamic Applications](concepts/dynamic-applications).

 ### References